After a liver transplant for liver cancer

 Your wound

 Your surgeon does the operation through a large cut in your tummy (upper abdomen).
 You have a dressing over your wound when you wake up.
-The dressing stays in place for a couple of days.
-Your nurse cleans the wound and puts new dressings on.
+Your nurse will check the dressing to see if the wound needs cleaning.
+Try to keep your dressings dry.

 Your surgeon closes the wound with metal clips or staples.
 Your nurse removes these after about 10 to 14 days.

 The wound drains stay in until they stop draining fluid.
-Your nurse changes the bottles attached to them every day.
+Your nurse and the transplant team will check them regularly.
 The drains usually stay in for a few days, but it might be longer.

 Painkillers

-It’s normal to have pain for the first week or so.
+It’s normal to have pain after a liver transplant.
 You have painkillers to help.

 Tell your doctor or nurse as soon as you feel any pain.
 They need your help to find the right type and dose of painkiller for you.
 Painkillers work best when you take them regularly.